 I really don’t know where they’d fall on the scale of “things I’ve done to make my parents happy vs. ways I’ve driven my parents up a not-so-proverbial wall.”

 Frankly, though, I am thankful they have no concept of a “good list” or a “naughty list.”
-They (kind of) know who Santa is.
+They (mostly) know who Santa is.
 He’s not a bad guy in our house.
 It’s just that up to this point, we haven’t given the big man in red much attention at all.
-This year I have started singing a few carols about Rudolf and I plan to watch Elf with them for the first time.
+I sometimes sing carols about Rudolf and I plan to watch Elf with them for the first time.
 But really, Santa simply doesn’t deserve the main stage.

 The issue with Santa isn’t that he brings gifts or has reindeer that fly.
 (We love presents and imagination).